 If you’re accessing Outlook from Exchange, another way to reduce the Outlook mailbox size is to move Outlook items to your Personal Folders.
 This option may not be available to you as many organizations have moved away from supporting Personal Folders.

 Even though the messages you move to Personal Folders are no longer counted in the size of your mailbox, the Personal Folders file (outlook.pst) is stored on your local hard drive and is not accessible remotely.
 You should also backup this file to prevent losing these Outlook items if your computer goes down or is updated.
-If you are running a standalone version of Outlook your email, calendar, tasks, and notes are all stored in the outlook.pst file which has a size limit of 50GB (Outlook 2010 & 2013).
+If you are running a standalone version of Outlook your email, calendar, tasks, and notes are all stored in the outlook.pst file (or .ost file-offline) which has a size limit of 50GB (Outlook 2019, 2016, 2013 & 2010).

 Another useful maintenance step is to periodically archive your Outlook folders.
 If you are accessing Outlook from Exchange, you may not be able to change archive options as archiving is often controlled by system administrators or a third party program.